VTB Bank: VTB24, Russian Post and Post Bank

-On 24 July 2015, an agreement, which as approved by Dmitry Medvedev, was signed between the bank president, Director of Russian Post, Dmitry Strashnov, and Minister of Communications and Mass Media, Nikolai Nikiforov, on the Russian Post purchase of 50 percent minus 1 share of Leto Bank (Summer Bank) from VTB24, with the purpose of reorganising it into the National Post Bank.
-The remaining 50 percent plus one share will be owned by VTB24 of VTB Bank.
+On 24 July 2015, an agreement, approved by Dmitry Medvedev, was signed between the bank president, director of Russian Post, Dmitry Strashnov, and Minister of Communications and Mass Media, Nikolai Nikiforov, on the Russian Post purchase of 50 percent minus 1 share of Leto Bank (Summer Bank) from VTB24, to reorganise it into the National Post Bank.
+VTB24, a subsidiary of VTB Bank, will own the remaining 50 percent plus one share.
 VTB CEO Kostin suggested appointing Dmitry Rudenko, the current head of Leto Bank, as the head of Post Bank (Russia).

 On 28 January 2016, sets of documents were signed between VTB24 and Russian Post on establishing the Post Bank.
 Russian Post purchased 50 percent minus one share of the newly established Post Bank through its 100 percent subsidiary.
-The remaining 50 percent plus one share is owned by VTB24 of VTB Bank.
+VTB24, a subsidiary of VTB Bank, owns the remaining 50 percent plus one share.
 Dmitry Rudenko, the head of Leto Bank of VTB24, became the head of Post Bank (Russia).

-On 28 December 2017, VTB24 sells two shares to Dmitry Rudenko, the Chairman of the Board of Post Bank.
-VTB 24 and Russia Post have equal shares in Post Bank: each have 50 percent minus one share.
+On 28 December 2017, VTB24 sold two shares to Dmitry Rudenko, the Chairman of the Board of Post Bank.
+VTB 24 and Russia Post have equal shares in Post Bank, with each holding 50 percent minus one share.
 VTB24 has 1,062 branches.

 On 1 January 2018, VTB acquired VTB24.
 The integrated network has 1,350 branches.